mlip-cmu/book/02-from-models-to-systems.md

 <figcaption>

-A smart toaster may occasionally burn some toast, but it shall never burn down the entire kitchen.
+A smart toaster may occasionally burn some toast, but it shall never burn down the entire kitchen. <span title="Online-only figure; not part of the printed book.">[Online-only figure.]</span>

 </figcaption>
 </figure>